William Byron has enough fuel to win NASCAR Cup race at Iowa Speedway

-“We needed one to go our way,” said Byron, who led 141 laps.
+“I really feel we needed to win a race,” said Byron, who led 141 laps.
+“We deserved to win a race.”

+Byron led the first 67 during a caution-free first stage, but had to scramble with strategy as the cautions piled up.

+“You never expect it to be a fuel-mileage race,” he said.
+“But there were so many weird cautions.”

+Briscoe thought he was in good position if Byron ran out of fuel.

+“There at the end, I thought I was running William down,” he said.
+“I thought I was really in the catbird seat there.
+I just got there and kind of stalled out.”
-Brad Keselowski, who came into the race needing a win to get into the playoffs, was third.
-Keselowski, who hasn’t won since the May race at Darlington last season, won the first two stages for his first stage sweep since 2019.

-Ryan Blaney, who won the inaugural Cup race at the 0.875-mile oval last season, finished fourth, Ryan Preece was fifth.
+Keselowski, who came into the race needing a win to get into the playoffs, swept the first two stages for the first time since 2019.
+He led 68 laps trying for his first win since the May race at Darlington last season.
+Ryan Preece, Keselowski's teammate at RFK Racing, was fifth.

 Bubba Wallace, Alex Bowman, Carson Hocevar, Joey Logano and Austin Dillon rounded out the top 10.

 There were 12 caution flags.
-The first stage was caution-free, and the first yellow flag for any on-track incident didn’t come out until Shane Van Gisbergen’s spin on Lap 169.
+The first yellow flag for any on-track incident didn’t come out until Shane Van Gisbergen’s spin on Lap 169.
 From that point, the race became a cascade of caution flags as the cars began to stack up and drivers scrambled for position.

 Briscoe’s bumps